MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 ### Output File also known as PQOut file with *".query.pqout"* extension

-The Output File (.query.pqout) contains the generated output as a result of running “compare” command for a test.
+The Output File (*".query.pqout"*) contains the generated output as a result of running “compare” command for a test.

 *Example for an Output File (PQOut) [Ex: SnowflakeFirstNTests.query.pqout]:*